THE COOGEE PREP STORY

 Coogee Boys’ Preparatory School (Coogee Prep) opened its doors in July 1914.
 On that day, 27 boys began their education in rooms adjacent to the Randwick Presbyterian Church on Alison Road.
-After 95 years, Coogee Prep remains the only privately owned boys’ preparatory school in Sydney’s Eastern Suburbs.
+In over 100 years of education, Coogee Prep remains the only privately-owned boys’ preparatory school in Sydney’s Eastern Suburbs.

-Mr William Nimmo, the School’s Founder and first Headmaster was a dedicated educator who believed that boys should be given a solid all-round education that incorporated academic, physical and social aspects of schooling.
-He introduced speech and drama as a way for students to develop self-expression and self-confidence when speaking in public from an early age.
+Mr William Nimmo, the School’s Founder and first Headmaster, was a dedicated educator who believed that boys should be given a solid all-round education that incorporated the academic, physical and social aspects of schooling.
+He introduced speech and drama as a way for students to develop self-expression and confidence when speaking in public from an early age.
 Mr Nimmo built the reputation of Coogee Prep around the motto of ‘Gentleman Scholar Sportsman’.

 Mr Nimmo saw his School as a preparatory school for both Sydney Grammar School and The Scots College.
-He combined the colours of both these schools – the black and gold of Sydney Grammar and the blue and gold of Scots College – to create the Coogee Prep colours of black, gold and blue.
-The ‘A’ of the school crest is taken from the first letter of the Greek alphabet – Alpha – and is there to signify Coogee Prep's role as the first step in a boy’s education.
+Therefore, he combined the colours of both these schools – the black and gold of Sydney Grammar and the blue and gold of Scots College – to create the Coogee Prep colours of black, gold and blue.
+The ‘A’ of the school crest is taken from the first letter of the Greek alphabet – Alpha – and signifies Coogee Prep’s role as the first step in a boy’s education.

-After Mr Nimmo’s retirement in 1965, Mr. Nicholas Brown (a former student) became Headmaster.
+After Mr Nimmo’s retirement in 1965, Mr Nicholas Brown (a former student) became the School’s second Headmaster.
 Under his leadership, enrolments grew and the House system was introduced in order to foster a greater understanding of teamwork and cooperation among the students.
 Mr Brown continued to focus on the basics to ensure that the students were well prepared for entry into Secondary school.
 During this period the school became one of the founding members of The Junior School Heads Association of NSW, which opened up sporting and cultural interactions with other independent schools in the Association.